awsdocs/aws-php-developers-guide/doc_source/sns-examples-managing-topics.md

 For more information about using Amazon SNS, see [Amazon SNS Topic Attributes for Message Delivery Status](https://docs.aws.amazon.com/sns/latest/dg/sns-topic-attributes.html)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

-## Create a Topic<a name="create-a-topic"></a>
+## Create a topic<a name="create-a-topic"></a>

-To create a topic, use the [CreateTopic](https://docs.aws.amazon.com/sns/latest/api/API_API_CreateTopic.html) operation\.
+To create a topic, use the [CreateTopic](https://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html) operation\.

 Each topic name in your AWS account must be unique\.